l60nissan/USGS-Test-1/README.md

 * `run_marlprairie.R` Run full workflow to process Marl Prairie

 ## Steps to Process Species Model Output
 The following steps describe steps to post-process JEM model output.
-For instructions on how to run individual JEM models please see: https://jem.gov/Modeling
+For instructions to run individual JEM models please follow the links provided for each model in the repository "Overview".

-1. Download repository - this download will include processing scripts, GIS files, and empty directory folders necessary to run the workflow
+1. Download repository - this download will include processing scripts, GIS files, and empty directory of folders necessary to run the workflow

 2. Change R working directory to this `restoration_runs` directory.
 This will ensure all file paths are relative to this repository.